shivpatel/bitwarden_rs_dropbox_backup/README.md

 - This image will always run an extra backup on container start (regardless of cron interval) to ensure your setup is working.
 - Interactive mode (see [Initial setup](#Initial-setup)) is only needed for the first run to create the configuration file.
 If you re-create the container with the same `./config` volume mount, the container will not need to be run in interactive mode.
 - Supports an optional `DELETE_AFTER` environment variable which is used to delete old backups after X many days.
 This job is executed with each backup cron job run.
+- Set local timezone using the `TZ` environmental variable - set to your zone as seen from [this list](https://manpages.ubuntu.com/manpages/bionic/man3/DateTime::TimeZone::Catalog.3pm.html)

 ### Initial setup
 1. Open the following URL in your Browser, and log in using your account: https://www.dropbox.com/developers/apps